Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Using MesiboUserListFragment:

-Mesibo provides modes that can be passed as argument to the activity ,based on which the required fragment can be loaded.
+Mesibo provides modes that can be passed as argument to the activity, based on which the required fragment can be loaded.

 The different modes for `MesiboUserListFragment` are -